 Credit card consolidation works best when your combined balance isn’t into the tens of thousands because you can still qualify for a loan without taking from your retirement accounts or asking family or friends for help.

 What’s the Difference Between Credit Card Consolidation vs. Refinancing

 Credit card refinancing is different than consolidation.
-Credit card refinancing is another term for a balance transfer—moving a single card balance to another card with better terms.
-Consolidation is combining multiple cards into one payment.
+Credit card refinancing is another term for a balance transfer—moving a single card balance to

 You can consolidate several card balances onto one card through balance transfers, but if you refinance, it involves simply making the terms on an existing loan better.